tasmota/docs/docs/Scripting-Language.md

 ### Scripting Language Example

+    a valid script must start with >D in the first line!
+    some samples still contain comment lines before >D. This is no longer valid!

     **Actually this code is too large**.
 This is only meant to show some of the possibilities

     >D